Elevating Patient Care and Enhancing Belonging in Medical Education

 We also celebrated Juneteenth for the first time in 2022 by hosting the Juneteenth Summit and Health Fair with others at the U of U. Betty Sawyer, president of the Ogden NAACP, spoke at the summit.

-These experiences provide current and prospective students with an awareness of the challenges and joys of practicing medicine, all while working hard to recruit students from rural and diverse communities to pursue careers in primary care.
+These experiences provide current and prospective students with an awareness of the challenges and joys of practicing medicine, all while working hard to recruit students from different communities to pursue careers in primary care.